microsoft/vscode-docs/docs/python/python-quick-start.md

 ## UI Tour

-When you launch VS Code for the very first time, you will need to install the Python extension to get full Python support and UI.
+When you launch VS Code for the very first time, you will need to install the Python extension to get Python specific features and UI.
 Let’s look at the UI once the Python extension is installed.

 ![Image of the Python UI highlights in VS Code.](/docs/python/images/quick-start/ui-tour.png)

 ## Code Actions

-Code Actions (also known as Quick Fixes) are provided by Warnings or Errors to help fix issues you may be experiencing in your code.
+Code Actions (also known as Quick Fixes) are provided when there are Warnings or Errors to help fix issues you may be experiencing in your code.
 These helpful hints are displayed in the editor left margin as a lightbulb (💡).
 Click on the light bulb to display Code Action options which can come from extensions such as Python, Pylance, or VS Code itself.
 For more information about Code Actions, see [Python Quick Fixes](https://code.visualstudio.com/docs/python/editing#_quick-fixes).

 ![Gif showing Code Actions in a Python project.](images/editing/quickFix.gif)

 ## Python Commands

 Python commands can be accessed through the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (`kb(workbench.action.showCommands)`).
-From the Command Palette, you have access to the full functionality of VS Code, but for Python specific functionality begin typing **“Python: “** to locate the commands accessible through the Python extension.
+From the Command Palette, you have access to various features from VS Code as well as installed extensions.
+Begin typing **“Python: “** to locate the commands accessible through the Python extension.

 ![Gif demonstrating how to access Python commands in the Command Palette.](/docs/python/images/quick-start/cmd-plt-python.gif)